I'm Matt. These are my blues.

-I play a strawberry-painted piano that I haul in my van.
-I dig the blues, study the music of New Orleans, and put on a rousing show of pianistry, stories, and humor.
-I play for bands, patrons, swing dancers, and random people on the street.
+I play a strawberry-painted piano that I haul myself.
+I live the blues, breathe the music of New Orleans, and put on a mellow-to-raucous show of soul-shaking music and old-school comedy to please you.
+I tune my own piano, fix my own van, and I just can't be satisfied.

-I became interested in music in high school.
-An Eric Clapton record turned me on to the blues, and so my fascination began.
-In college, as an escape from the culture of alcoholism, it became something I took seriously.
-My technique developed and my blues indoctrination solidified during two years playing organ with the Dennis McClung Blues Band.
+I was raised on good music, but finally got interested in making it in high school.
+An Eric Clapton record turned me on to the blues, and my fascination began.
+In college, as an escape from the culture of alcoholism, it became something I took very seriously.
+My technique developed and my blues indoctrination solidified during two years playing with the Dennis McClung Blues Band.

 After stepping out on my own, I fell in love with the music of Dr. John and became fascinated with the piano, especially New Orleans jazz.
 My chops blossomed with extra guidance from Soup Camel, Miss Freddye, and many kind professionals who reached out to help.

-Now, under the tutelage of Tom Roberts of Pittsburgh, I am coming into my own zone as a performer and artist.
+Under the tutelage of the fabulous Tom Roberts of Pittsburgh, I am coming into my own zone as a performer and artist.
+I'm blessed and privileged to be the touring pianist for rockabilly legend and godfather of psychobilly, Reverend Horton Heat.

 Props and thanks to...